Elements of the diagonal matrix will be along the diagonal. All the other positions except the diagonal position of the matrix will be filled by zero.

 Output :

-Use physics package for diagonal matrix
+Using the physics package for diagonal matrices

 \documentclass{article}